Perturbation-theory informed integrators for cosmological simulations: Summary

 \item We briefly discussed the \textsc{FastPM} scheme by Ref.~\cite{Feng:2016} in this context and showed that it is the unique $\mPi$-integrator that is both Zel'dovich consistent and symplectic (see Proposition~\ref{prop:fastpm}).

-\item We then proceeded to construct new $\mPi$-integrators, starting with the \textsc{LPTFrog} integrator (see Example~\ref{example:lptfrog}), which we derived by assuming that particles move on a quadratic trajectory w.r.t. the growth factor $D$, just as they do in 2LPT.
+\item We then proceeded to construct new $\mPi$-integrators, starting with the \textsc{LPTFrog} integrator (see Example~\ref{example:lptfrog}), which we derived by assuming that particles move on a quadratic trajectory w.r.t.\ the growth factor $D$, just as they do in 2LPT.
 Perhaps surprisingly, the coefficient function $p(\Delta D, D_n)$, which determines the contribution of the current momenta to the momenta in the next integration step, can become \emph{negative} when the timestep $\Delta D$ is large: this is necessary in order to adequately account for the expansion of the universe.
-We also sketched the relation of \textsc{LPTFrog} to the framework of contact geometry (see Remark~\ref{remark:contact}).
-Although we only considered DKD schemes in this work, adapting our new integrators to the KDK case should be fairly straightforward.
+The adaptation of some of our integrators to the KDK case is given in \ref{sec:KDK}.

 \item For EdS cosmology, we showed that \textsc{FastPM} and \textsc{LPTFrog} are special cases of a one-parameter family of `$\epsilon$-integrators', see Example~\ref{example:epsilon_integrator}.

 \item Whereas \textsc{FastPM} has the same coefficient function $p(\Delta D, D_n)$ as the standard symplectic DKD integrator and $q(\Delta D, D_n)$ is modified such that \textsc{FastPM} becomes Zel'dovich consistent, we proposed a new integrator \textsc{TsafPM} derived from the \emph{reverse} procedure (see Example~\ref{example:tsafpm}): starting from the $q(\Delta D, D_n)$ of the standard symplectic DKD stepper, we defined $p(\Delta D, D_n)$ such that \textsc{TsafPM} becomes Zel'dovich consistent.
 In all our experiments, \textsc{TsafPM} had an edge over \textsc{FastPM}.